cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

-# Numpy {#s-numpy} :wave:
+# NumPy {#s-numpy} :wave:

 NumPy is a popular library that is used by many other Python packages such as Pandas, SciPy, and scikit-learn.
-It provides a simple-to-use and fast way of interacting with numerical data organized in vectors and matrices.
+It provides a fast, simple-to-use way of interacting with numerical data organized in vectors and matrices.
 In this section, we will provide a short introduction to NumPy.